 The Gustine Awards were named in honor of the main character in one of our favorite books—The Dress Lodger, by Sheri Holman.
-Awards have been given out yearly since 2002 in three categories: fiction, nonfiction, and memoir.
+Awards have been given out yearly since 2002.

 A Special Announcement